by Angela Noel

 Now, I’m not saying I don’t work hard.
 I’m not saying I’ll ever stop CARING.
 I’m simply saying, I believe putting less pressure on myself to get it right the first time and focusing on making it better EACH time produces better results.

 After all, I should remember that nearly every great thing in history was preceded by a whole bunch of failures.
 For example, we all know it took lots and lots of attempts for Edison to invent the lightbulb.
-And it took Unilever hundreds of tweaks on the original design to develop a nozzle that sprays liquid laundry soap in precisely the right way to produce powdered detergent, as explained by economics writer Tim Harford in his excellent TED talk on Trial, error and the God complex.
+And it took Unilever hundreds of tweaks to develop a nozzle that sprays liquid laundry soap in precisely the right way to produce powdered detergent, as explained by economics writer Tim Harford in his excellent TED talk on Trial, error and the God complex.
 With no shortage of examples to cling to, why is it still so hard to give up on trapping the perfection-unicorn?

 Laugh at Perfection